Alvaro-78/todoList/README.md

-### Tutorial Create for Leanr and Practice With Typescript App
+# Tutorial Create for Leanr and Practice With Typescript App

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+`npx create-react-app my-app --template typescript`

 ## Available Scripts